Learn the Issues

 Preserve nonprofit tax exemptions

 Nonprofits are tax-exempt for good reasons – they provide services to the community that lessen the burden on government, leverage public dollars, ensure Alaska’s safety net, and help maintain quality of life.
-We monitor for inappropriate taxation and fee proposals that impact nonprofits, particularly at the local and state levels, and pursue changes to state law that will provide clarity and consistency on nonprofit property tax exemptions and sales taxes.
+We monitor inappropriate taxation and fee proposals that impact nonprofits, particularly at the local and state levels, and pursue changes to state law that will provide clarity and consistency on nonprofit property tax exemptions and sales taxes.

 Advocate for Alaska’s state single audit to align with the federal threshold